 Let’s look at the example of subendocardial ischemia being recorded during Phase 4 diastole (the T-P segment).
-Because Phase 4 of the ischemic myocardium is partially depolarized and therefore more positive interiorly and negative externally than the normal myocardium, the current will travel from ischemic myocardium to normal myocardium.
+Because Phase 4 of the ischemic myocardium is partially depolarized compared with the normal myocardium, the current will travel from ischemic myocardium to normal myocardium.
 In the case of subendocardial ischemia, this results in an injury current traveling toward the recording electrode during diastole resulting in an elevation of the T-P segment.
 However, the ECG machine brings the baseline T-P segment back down to 0 mV and so the ST segment is now even lower and appears depressed.

 Let’s now look at an example of a transmural infarction or an infarction that has managed to extend from the epicardial layer at least to the electrical subendocardium.
 Again, we are speaking only of events that are occurring during diastole – Phase 4, the T-P segment.
-Because of the difference in membrane potential between the ischemic and normal tissues – ischemic, depolarized with a positively-charged interior and a negatively-charged exterior – a current is generated that runs from the ischemic tissue to the normal myocardium.
+Because of the difference in membrane potential between the normal and ischemic (more depolarized) tissues – a current is generated that runs from the ischemic tissue to the normal myocardium.
 The recording electrode will see only vectors traveling away from it, so it will inscribe a negative T-P segment.
 Again, the electrocardiograph will adjust the baseline T-P segment to 0 mV which raises everything on the ECG.
 Because we assume the baseline is always at 0 mV, what we thus see on the tracing is ST elevation.